 Will Facebook continue to maintain React Native?

 As we’ve mentioned earlier, React Native is a Facebook product.
-The very beginnings of React Native originate from the Facebook’s dev’s department.
-If you take a look at React Native GitHub directory, you’ll see that for the most part Facebook developers maintain and update the library.
+The very beginnings of React Native originate from Facebook’s dev’s department.
+If you take a look at React Native GitHub directory, you’ll see that for the most part, Facebook developers maintain and update the library.
 We see no reason for Facebook to abandon this technology; but who knows, what if the developers behind React Native would want to make it an independent product?
 The future is unpredictable if we take into consideration how rapidly React Native is developing.
 Be prepared to embrace any change.

 We don’t live in a perfect world, so there’s no perfect app-building platform.
 Each technology comes with its drawbacks and advantages.
-React Native is unique in the way how people are contributing to this platform on a daily basis and trying to make this library smooth and universal in use.
+React Native is unique in the way people are contributing to this platform on a daily basis and trying to make this library smooth and universal in use.
 How to prove the fact that React Native is different?
 Just take a look at the number of React Native contributors in Github and React Native’s showcase page.

-Found this article useful?
+Was this article useful?
 Then let us know how else we can be of help ;)